ahmedelbaradey/demos/web3_py_simple_storage/nft-demo-main/README.md

 This repo demonstrating the code from the freecodecamp video.
-And nft-image-generator from https://github.com/benyaminahmed/nft-image-generator It was inspired by the up to date [nft-mix](https://github.com/PatrickAlphaC/nft-mix)
+And nft-image-generator from https://github.com/benyaminahmed/nft-image-generator and It was inspired by the up to date [nft-mix](https://github.com/PatrickAlphaC/nft-mix)